araichev/vegehead/docs/testimonials.rst

 "Tip #1: Make sure you have a frying pan.
 Failing that, stop by Alex's, because there is a whole lot more know-how in that frylet than I have words for.
 C'est YUM." ~Evania Natalie-Anne Premadaya Quin Vallyon

 "Alex makes good shit.
 The good shit that Alex makes is here.
 This is legit food.
 If I weren't such a maverick and actually followed recipes, this would be the place for me.
 If you don't like legit food, might I recommend a trip to the freezer aisle of your local big box grocery store where you might find something appropriately prosaic?" ~Lewis Thorwaldson

+"VegeHead couldn't be more opposite of your typical recipe blog.
+Instead of falling for pretty pictures that lead you down a rabbit hole of complicated cooking steps with sometimes disappointing results, VegeHead will give you a delicious and healthy tastebud party in no time and with minimal effort.
+Even better: an increasing amount of vegan recipes!
+Thanks Alex for this unique collection." ~Helena Teichrib